 This report includes 11 case studies and three shorter "snapshots," zooming in on emblematic Pride events and those that offer lessons learned.
 While politicians in Argentina and El Salvador wax nostalgic for dictatorship and condemn gender liberation, Pride remains an avenue for democratic engagement by the populace.
-From Bangladesh to the US state of Florida, LGBTIQ movements are resisting an onslaught of repressive laws, and events like My Hollywood Pride and the online Dhaka Pride restate inclusive values and reframe narratives.
+In the US state of Florida, LGBTIQ movements are resisting an onslaught of repressive laws, and events like My Hollywood Pride restate inclusive values and reframe narratives.
 Activists in Italy held at least fifty events in different regions, defying ongoing efforts by far-right politicians to curtail sexual and gender minorities' rights.